Web: | mayocliniclabs.com |

 The testing process begins with a screening panel.
 The screening panel will be charged based on the number of markers tested (FIRST for first marker, ADD1 for each additional marker).
 The interpretation will be based on markers tested in increments of 2 to 8, 9 to 15, or 16 and greater.
 In addition, reflex testing may occur to fully characterize a disease state or clarify any abnormalities from the screening test.
 Reflex tests will be performed at an additional charge for each marker tested (FIRST if applicable, ADD1 if applicable).

-In addition to reflexing flow cytometric panels, AML FISH testing for PML-RARA translocation t(15;17) may be added by the Mayo Clinic pathologist to exclude acute promyelocytic leukemia if there is morphologic suspicion or if blasts and promyelocytes are CD34-negative and HLA-DR-negative.
+In addition to reflexing flow cytometric panels, acute myeloid leukemia (AML) fluorescence in situ hybridization (FISH) testing for PML::RARA translocation t(15;17) may be added by the Mayo Clinic pathologist to exclude acute promyelocytic leukemia if there is morphologic suspicion or if blasts and promyelocytes are CD34-negative and HLA-DR-negative.

 This panel, together with the provided clinical history and morphologic review, is used to determine what, if any, additional testing is needed for disease diagnosis or classification.
 If additional testing is required, it will be added per the algorithm to fully characterize a disease state with a charge per unique antibody tested.

-Additional FISH or molecular testing may be recommended by the Mayo pathologist to facilitate diagnosis.
-The referring physician or pathologist will be contacted to confirm the addition of any of these tests.
-Cytogenetic FISH Studies:
+In addition to reflexing flow cytometric panels, FISH, molecular testing or cytochemical stains may be recommended by the Mayo Clinic pathologist to facilitate diagnosis.
+They will contact the referring provider or pathologist to confirm the addition of these tests.

 -Bone Marrow Staging for Known or Suspected Malignant Lymphoma Algorithm